Why Work at Lincoln?

 With a student population of 3500, from over 60 different countries, Lincoln University is an easy place to make friends.
 On-campus accommodation is home to around 600 students during the University year, including catered halls of residence, self-catered residential halls and student housing.
 For those living off-campus, there are regular bus services to and from central Christchurch.

 The campus itself is at the centre of a cluster of research organisations such as Plant & Food Research, Landcare Research, AgResearch, and DairyNZ.
-These four organisations, plus Lincoln University, have founded the Lincoln Hub.
+These four organisations, plus Lincoln University, have founded the Blinc Innovation.

 We actively promote collaborative research projects with these and other organisations, and we involve a host of off-campus organisations in consultation on the design of courses, and in teaching and research.